takeAction/jekyll-now/_posts/2017-12-26-Redis-Basic.md

   - DEL, deletes the key if it exists
   - EXPIRE, sets the expiry of the key after the specified time
   - TYPE, returns the data type of the value stored in the key
+  - AUTH password, use password to enter redis

 #### Publish/Subscribe